 Merel Olivia Laws

 Back in Curaçao, Myra Spooner shopped for her two nieces and sent her package to arrive soon after the baby was born.
-When Miranda came to receive her portion, Grandma Mattie set the record straight.
+When Miranda came to receive her portion, Grandma Mattie made things clear.

 “Miranda, darling,” she began cautiously, “you can never lose you special place in my heart.
 No matter how many good-looking brown-skin granddaughters I get, you are the first little angel who make me become a grandmother.
 And you keep my only son Manny alive in this family.
 Come here, little girl,” and she sealed her devotion to Miranda with a hefty Grandma Mattie hug.

 “It would have been easier if it were a boy,” Miranda thought; but what she said was “Grandma, I’ll still be here when Aunt Mona and Baby Merel leave.”